c-vandenberg/machine-learning-in-drug-discovery/1_molecular_representations/1.2_molecular_descriptors/README.md

 However, widely used molecular fingerprints often consist of many more bit positions than the one shown in **Fig 3**.
 For example, in the **Daylight fingerprint** **<sup>13</sup>**, which was a milestone in the field in 1995, consists of 2,048 bits.

 Such complex molecular fingerprints are referred to as **hash-based molecular fingerprints**.
 These differ from key-based fingerprints in that each feature is generated from the molecule itself, whereas with key-based fingerprints the **patterns are pre-defined**.
-The length of the hashed-fingerprints can set prior to their generation, and a **hash function** maps molecular patterns (e.g. properties or structural patterns) to **non-unique/overlapping bit segments**, which usually produces very specific bit patterns. **<sup>14</sup>**
+The length of the hashed-fingerprints can be set prior to their generation, and a **hash function** maps molecular patterns (e.g. properties or structural patterns) to **non-unique/overlapping bit segments**, which usually produces very specific bit patterns. **<sup>14</sup>**

 As a result, single bit positions can **no longer be associated with one specific feature** as they are in binary/keyed molecular fingerprints. **<sup>2</sup>**